Lantianzz/Scorecard-Bundle/README.md

 ### Introduction

 Scorecard-Bundle is a **high-level Scorecard modeling API** that is easy-to-use and **Scikit-Learn consistent**.
-It covers the major steps to train a Scorecard model such as feature discretization with ChiMerge, WOE encoding, feature evaluation with information value and collinearity, Logistic-Regression-based Scorecard model, and model evaluation for binary classification tasks.
-All the transformer and model classes in Scorecard-Bundle comply with Scikit-Learn‘s fit-transform-predict convention.
+It covers the major steps of training a Scorecard model including feature discretization with ChiMerge, WOE encoding, feature evaluation with information value and collinearity, Logistic-Regression-based Scorecard model, and model evaluation for binary classification tasks.
+All the transformers and model classes in Scorecard-Bundle comply with Scikit-Learn‘s fit-transform-predict convention.

 A complete example showing how to build a scorecard with Scorecard-Bundle: [Example Notebooks](https://scorecard-bundle.bubu.blue/Notebooks/)

 See detailed and more reader-friendly documentation in **https://scorecard-bundle.bubu.blue/**

-In Scorecard-Bundle, core codes such as WOE/IV calculation and scorecard transformation were written based on Mamdouh Refaat's book '"Credit Risk Scorecards: Development and Implementation Using SAS"；ChiMerge was written based on Randy Kerber's paper "ChiMerge: Discretization of Numeric Attributes".
+In Scorecard-Bundle, core algorithms in WOE/IV calculation and scorecard transformation were based on the methods introduced in Mamdouh Refaat's book '"Credit Risk Scorecards: Development and Implementation Using SAS"；ChiMerge was written based on Randy Kerber's paper "ChiMerge: Discretization of Numeric Attributes".

+I developed Scorecard-Bundle in my private time, but its codes wouldn't be so good if my superior [Andyshi](https://github.com/andysda) hasn't been allowing me to use it in projects at work, if my colleages (e.g. [zeyunH](https://github.com/zeyunH)) hasn't been active in using it, or if users didn't report issues when they found bugs.
+Thanks to everyone who helps to make Scorecard-Bundle better.

 ## Installation